-I learned some sad news late last week, while reading the briefs on The Yacht Report’s Web site: Paolo Scanu, the talented designer behind many well-known megayachts, has died.
+I learned some sad news late last week, while reading the briefs on The Yacht Report’s Web site.
+Paolo Scanu, the talented designer behind many well-known megayachts, has died.

-For example, Numptia, the classic canoe-stern motoryacht, and Georgia, the radiant red sailing yacht, were built at these yards, respectively, and judging from Scanu’s comments on his Web site, they were cherished projects.
-Regarding Numptia, Scanu credits the owner with insisting everyone give their best: “It was his first yacht, and this had a positive influence in the project, for it brought in a fresh approach at developing the design and removing stale pre-concepts, and I would like to think that he enjoyed the anticipation and creation of the design process as much as I did.”
-With regard to Georgia, Scanu reveals being called in to redesign plans started by another naval architect.
-The engine room posed a particular challenge because, among other things, there was a 15-meter-long (nearly 50-foot-long) propeller shaft.
-I’ll let you read the full tale at Scanu’s Web site, but this excerpt describing how he was approached gives good insight into his personality: “I had not been involved in real sailing work, when suddenly, the opportunity re-presented itself in 1996, thanks to a very successful American broker, great friend of mine, that I love dearly, even if sometimes I feel like strangling him with my bare hands…”
+In fact, Numptia, the classic canoe-stern motoryacht, came from CRN.
+Georgia, the radiant red sailing yacht (above), launched from Alloy Yachts.
+Judging from Scanu’s comments on his Web site, he cherished these projects.
+Regarding Numptia, Scanu credits the owner with insisting everyone give their best.
+“It was his first yacht, and this had a positive influence in the project, for it brought in a fresh approach at developing the design and removing stale pre-concepts, and I would like to think that he enjoyed the anticipation and creation of the design process as much as I did,” Scanu shared.

 So while Scanu’s contributions to this industry may have ended suddenly, his designs will surely live on in the hearts and minds of those who admired him.